profweiliu/environmental-design-capstone/syllabus.md

 By the end of the course, students will have developed a comprehensive understanding of multimodal corridor principles, gained experience applying design knowledge to real-world challenges, and strengthened their capacity to work effectively in collaborative, practice-oriented design environments.

-## Learning Objectives
+## Learning Outcomes
-After successfully completing this course, you should be able to:
+After successfully completing this course, students will be able to:

-1. Create, debug, debug again, then submit scripts to perform data analysis in R using RStudio
-2. Import data in variety of formats; including interacting with APIs to access public databases
-3. Be more aware of the real estate data landscape in the US, Washington, and the Puget Sound region
-4. Wrangle data using the tidyverse package; manipulate, combine, and collapse datasets
-5. Map data and understand the challenges when working with spatial data
-6. Interpret data visualizations, document, and present your data analysis using R Markdown
-7. Understand the basic taxonomy of a data analysis methods and conduct regression and basic machine learning models
-8. Know essential concepts in deep learning and artificial intelligence
-9. Understand ethical challenges in applying AI and data science to real-world contexts

-Overall, students are expected to gain proficiency in identifying the appropriate analysis and visual method based on the dataset they have and the message they would like to convey.

-## Pre-requisites
-- Basic knowledge of statistics is required (e.g., R E 506, URBAN 520, STAT 221).
-- Basic knowledge of any programming language (e.g., CS&SS 508, CSE 160) is recommended but not required.
+1. Explain the theory, purpose, and professional relevance of multimodal corridors and complete streets, including their roles in mobility, safety, land use integration, and environmental performance.
+2. Analyze transportation corridors at multiple scales by evaluating transportation systems, land use patterns, social context, and environmental conditions, with particular attention to rural and small-community settings.
+3. Apply multimodal corridor and complete streets principles to real-world contexts by developing context-sensitive, actionable design strategies that respond to identified community needs.
+4. Translate planning and design concepts into clear, implementable design recommendations appropriate for professional and community-facing settings.
+5. Collaborate effectively within a charrette-based design environment, demonstrating interdisciplinary thinking, time-intensive problem solving, and the ability to synthesize diverse inputs into coherent design outcomes.
+6. Engage constructively with community stakeholders and external experts by identifying challenges, interpreting local knowledge, and integrating stakeholder perspectives into design proposals.
+7. Communicate professionally through drawings, diagrams, verbal presentations, peer feedback, and written materials appropriate to academic, professional, and public audiences.

-## Readings and Class Materials
+## Readings

-- **Class slides** for every lecture will be posted on the course website before the lectures.
 - **Required readings** are identified for each class and should be completed as preparation before coming to class.
 - **Optional readings** are useful for the class topics, and I encourage you to read them before the class.
-Some resources related to coding will be listed on the lab pages.

 ### Reference Text